lzap/lzap.github.com/content/posts/2024/generate-testing-mtls-certificates.md

 ---
-title: "Generate Testing Mtls Certificates"
+title: "Generate testing MTLS certificates more easily"
 date: 2024-11-20T15:48:23+01:00
 type: "post"
 tags:
 - linux
 - fedora
+- rhel
 ---

-I found a much better tool to generate testing X509 TLS certificates than [/posts/2019/testing-tls-ca-server-and-client-certs/](my own script) which by the way is not correct.
+I found a much better tool to generate testing X509 TLS certificates than [my own script](/posts/2019/testing-tls-ca-server-and-client-certs/) which by the way is not correct.
 Here is how to generate a MTLS pair for typical web testing:

 ```
 #!/bin/bash -e